-His prayer was that we who are saved by grace through faith, would exhibit the godly characteristics and the moral attributes of the triune Godhead itself, so that the lost may be reached with the glorious gospel of grace.. so that many might be brought into the kingdom of His dear Son - so that the world may believe that You sent Me.
+His prayer was that we who are saved by grace through faith would exhibit the godly characteristics and the moral attributes of the triune Godhead itself, so that the lost may be reached with the glorious gospel of grace, so that many might be brought into the kingdom of His dear Son, "so that the world may believe that You sent Me."

-Sadly, this verse has been assimilated into the perverted doctrine of the 'New Age' philosophy and the interfaith movement, where all gods are the same.. as well as the ecumenical lobbyists, who are prepared to adopt a watered-down, compromised “gospel', for the sake of political correctness.
+Sadly, this verse has been assimilated into the perverted doctrine of the 'New Age' philosophy and the interfaith movement, where all gods are the same, as well as the ecumenical lobbyists who are prepared to adopt a watered-down, compromised 'gospel' message for the sake of political correctness.

 It is considering the needs of others before our own.
 It is where our responsibility towards God becomes the bedrock of our being and the core of our Christianity.
-It is the spirit of obedience to Christ.. a zeal for God and a jealousy for the truth of God's word.
+It is the spirit of obedience to Christ, a zeal for God, and a jealousy for the truth of God's Word.
 It is a sharing, in love, of our common commitment to carry out the will of our heavenly Father - for His praise and glory.
 It is being willing to say, 'Thy will not mine be done'.

-Jesus Christ came into the world of save sinners.. and as members of His body we are the instruments that God, in His grace, uses during this Church dispensation, to reach the lost.
+Jesus Christ came into the world to save sinners - and as members of His mystic Body we are the instruments that God, in His grace, uses during this Church dispensation to reach the lost.
 We are the instruments He uses to tell forth the gospel of grace to a lost and dying world.
-As Christians we are God's ambassadors, who are privileged to be His hands and His feet, His eyes and His ears..
-His heart and His gospel of hope, for those that are lost in trespasses and dead in their sins - and Christ prayed that we would be united in the same unselfish, godly compassion and concern for others.
+God has reconciled us to himself by Jesus Christ and has given us the ministry of reconciliation.

-He prayed that our lives would be so in tune with one another, that we would reflect the godly perfection, and intimacy that exemplifies the relationship between the Father and the Son - so that the world may believe that You sent Me.
+He prayed that our lives would be so in tune with one another that we would reflect the godly perfection and intimacy that exemplifies the relationship between the Father and the Son, "so that the world may believe that You sent Me."
 May Christ's beautiful High Priestly prayer for the unity of believers, be answered in my life - to His greater praise and eternal glory.